The Needle, Rarotonga

-Each time we circled the Island of Rarotonga, I peered up at the bare rock poking out of the mountain peaks.
-Known locally as The Needle.
-Te Rua Manga in Cook Island Maori, it reaches 413m above sea level.
+Each time we circled the Island of Rarotonga, I peered up at the bare rock poking out of the mountain peaks known as The Needle.
+Named Te Rua Manga in Cook Island Maori, it reaches 413m above sea level.
 It’s not the highest point on the Island but it’s definitely noticeable among the peaks in the centre of the Island.
 The intrigue was too strong to not want to hike to the top.
-Deciding to climb that very mountain, we wanted to head off early the next morning before the heat of the day kicked in.
+Deciding to climb that very mountain, we planned to head off early the next morning before the heat of the day kicked in.

-We woke at 6am to catch a beautiful sunrise before getting in the car to drive to our free early morning activity we didn't want to miss.
+Waking easily at 6am we caught a beautiful sunrise before getting in the car to drive to the free early morning activity we didn't want to miss.
 It had been raining the previous day and we were hoping the climb was going to be ok, completely unaware of what to expect.
 All we wanted was to head inland to explore the lush interior.

 Even though there are walking guides available we chose to save money and have a free hiking adventure of our own.
-Finding the starting point was easy enough after reading directions on a forum online.
+Finding the starting point was easy enough after reading directions on an online forum.